The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 Target returns desk

-Target monitors returns closely and has been known to ban customers who make frequent returns, especially without a receipt.
+Target has a close eye on returns and has banned customers who make excessive returns, especially those without a receipt.

-Customers who rely on Target’s return policy for non-receipt returns may eventually hit a limit.
+Those who depend on Target’s return policy for non-receipt returns may be limited at some point.

-Common Reasons for a Ban: Frequent returns, excessive receipt-less returns, or high-value returns.
+Common Reasons for a Ban: Too many returns, too many receipt-less returns, or too many high value returns.

 Tracking System Used: Target reportedly uses The Retail Equation (TRE) to analyze return data.